moritzsternemann/SwipyCell/README.md

 ```

 ## Resetting the cell position
-You can animate the cell back to it's default position when using `.Exit` mode using the `swipeToOrigin(_:)` method.
+You can animate the cell back to it's default position when using `.exit` mode using the `swipeToOrigin(_:)` method.
 This could be useful if your app asks the user for confirmation and the user want's to cancel the action.
 ```swift
 cell.swipeToOrigin {
   print("Swiped back")